About Pulaski

 Vital records for Pulaski, Scott County, Mississippi including birth certificates, death certificates, and marriage licenses are available through the Mississippi State Department of Health.
 Requests can be made online, by mail, or in person.
 The Scott County Clerk's office may also issue certified copies.
 Valid identification and proof of eligibility are required.

-To register to vote in Pulaski, Mississippi, residents can register online through the Mississippi Secretary of State's website, by mail, or in person at the Scott County elections office.
+Fingerprinting services for Pulaski, Mississippi residents are available through local police (where present) and authorized providers in Scott County.
+Services cover background checks, professional licensing, and employment screening.
 Mississippi requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Mississippi Secretary of State's voter lookup tool.
 For local municipal elections in Pulaski, contact the Scott County Clerk's office for schedules and ballot information.

 Property records for Pulaski, Mississippi are maintained by the Scott Tax Assessor's Office and the Scott County Chancery Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Scott County, including parcels in Pulaski.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Scott County Chancery Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Mississippi counties provide online property record searches through their county websites.
-For in-person requests, visit the Scott County offices at the county courthouse.
 The Scott County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Pulaski, Mississippi residents are available through both county and state offices.
 The Mississippi State Department of Health, Vital Records, located in Jackson, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Mississippi.
 Orders can be placed online, by mail, or in person.
 Locally, the Scott County Clerk's office issues marriage licenses and maintains marriage records for Scott County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.